commonpike/fairpost/docs/Instagram.md

 ## More user settings

- - `FAIRPOST_INSTAGRAM_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts
+ - `INSTAGRAM_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts

 # Limitations